A Unified Community Detection, Visualization and Analysis method: Annex 1

 Lastly, by removing sub-index $b$, which had only been introduced to distinguish indices $i$ and $j$ when applied to $A^{'}$ or $B$, we can redefine the $A^{'}$ modularity in terms of $B$:

 In terms of edges, by simplifying $e_{i_{b|c},j_{b|c}}$ as $e_{c}$ (where$e_{c}$ has both ends in $c$) and by dropping sub-index $b$ Equation \prettyref{eq:9-2} becomes:

-The term \textbf{\uline{bimodularity}} refers to this definition of modularity for bipartite graphs since both types of nodes are bound.
+This definition of modularity may be used for bipartite graphs since both types of nodes are bound.
 In previous sections, we have validated the above results on the basis of another author's graph modularity models.
-It can thus be concluded that \prettyref{eq:9-2} offers a good candidate for bipartite graph modularity that takes some specific characteristics into account.
+It can thus be concluded that equation \prettyref{eq:9-2} offers a good candidate for bipartite graph modularity that takes some specific characteristics into account.